 For many companies, when they’ve grown to a certain point, they need to start thinking about creating a more sustainable, scalable business model.
 One-to-one services can be hard to sustain without a large team (though deploying productized services can help) and recurring revenue through some sort of membership model can be appealing.

-Some of the most popular content on my website has—for years—been about member areas/memberships/locked content on Squarespace.
+Because of this, it’s no wonder that some of the most popular content on my website has—for years—been about member areas/memberships/locked content on Squarespace (aff link).

-(You can read all that here.
-Yes, it needs updating to reflect the changes in Squarespace.)
+(You can read all that here.)
 Because much of our audience is considering Squarespace for their website architecture, folks often want to know if they should host their member content directly on Squarespace or if they should have a standalone solution like what we use, Podia.

 The truth is, there’s no universally right answer—and the right answer can change as your needs evolve!

-Squarespace threw a wrench in my typical answer (which is use a third party tool) when they launched member areas this week.
+Squarespace threw a wrench in my typical answer (which is use a third party tool) when they launched member areas in 2021.